 The graduates of the program can be employed in all types of professional fields which require linguistic knowledge; extending from the treatment of language disorders to the applications of forensics.
 They can take charges and give consultancy services in developing, applying and organizing native-foreign language teaching materials and curriculums, in educating native-foreign language teachers, in writing and editing dictionaries and course books.
 They can take charge in developing and applying natural language processing softwares.
 Graduates who receive Language Teaching Certificate are appointed to as English teachers by the Ministry of National Education on the condition that they get the pre-determined score from KPSS.

-There are 11 staff members; 2 Professors, 5 Assistant Professors, 3 Research Assistants, and 1 Instructor.
+There are 8 staff members; 1 Professor, 2 Associate Professors, 2 Assistant Professors, 2 Research Assistants, and 1 Instructor.
 Comprehensive courses are offered covering the fields of linguistics.
 The Department has its own library in addition to a rapidly developing linguistics section of the Main Library.
 Turkish National Corpus Project supported by TÜBİTAK and DPT has been carried on with the participation of the staff and the students of the department.
-In the Computational Linguistics Laboratory which was established with that purpose, there are 3 servers, 30 thin clients and 5 professional scanners.